Sundrew2013/DATA-ANALYSIS-PROJECT-ON-EXCEL/README.md

 8. What is the distribution of product ratings (e.g., how many products are rated 3.0, 4.0, etc.)?

-Duplicate the existing pivot table, uncheck initially checked columns, drag Product_id column into rows area, Rating column into value area and summarize by count to enable you get the number of products per rating.
-Insert Slicer and check the Rating column and increase the slicer column to three as seen in the pivot table below.
-Using the slicer, you only have to click on any rating and the number of product will be counted
+Duplicate the existing pivot table, uncheck initially checked columns, drag Rating column into rows area, Product_Id column into value area and summarize by count to enable you get the number of products per rating.
+Select the pivot table and insert a column chart as seen below.

 9. What is the total potential revenue (actual_price × rating_count) by category?